JamiesonLabUTSW/llms-in-action-2025-share/08-ToolUse/exercise.md

 ## Guidelines
 * Responses must include commented Python code demonstrating exactly how the calculation was performed.
-* After execution, state clearly the calculated result
+* After execution, state clearly the calculated result.
 * Your responses should be factually correct and based on the calculations.
 * If you do not have all of the necessary information, you should immediately request missing elements from the user.

 ## Response Format

-Your final answer will be presented last as only once sentence on a line by itself in the format of:
+Your final answer will be presented last as only one sentence on a line by itself in the format of:
 "The patient's [name of risk score] is [result]."

 ## Supporting Tables